WHO WE ARE

-“25StayAlive is a global movement which educates and inspires younger people to be proactive with their health.
+“25 STAY ALIVE is a preventative health movement which educates and inspires younger people to be proactive with their health.

 25 is the new 50.
 Don’t wait until it’s too late.
-Know your body, know yourself, it might just save your life.”

-25 is the new 50.
+Go get checked!”

 — Captain Hugo Toovey, Founder 25 Stay Alive